Spar3Chang3/CassettePlayerReact/readme.md

 # Cassette Player, But React

-A minimalist mixtape made entirely out of CSS.
-Currently JS powers music playback but eventually JSX will take over and include a modal for changing music playback
+A minimalist mixtape made entirely out of CSS and JSX, compiled with vite.
+Road map included a modal for music selection down the line.